What is the Turning Points program?

 What are the criteria for the submission of Student Essays?

-Students currently in Grades 6-12 whose teachers have registered for the program are eligible to submit essays in consultation with their teacher.
+Students currently in Grades 7 or in high school, whose teachers have registered for the program, are eligible to submit essays in consultation with their teacher.
 It is suggested that student essays be assessed/evaluated in the classroom as part of the Language (English/French/ESL/ELD) program.

 - Essays must be authentic (true story)